KhrystynaFaryna/khrystynafaryna.github.io/index.md

 ✉️ khrystyna [dot] faryna [at] gmail [dot] com ✉️

-_

 ## PROJECTS

 - **Automatic data augmentation for H&E-stained histopathology** - [paper](https://www.sciencedirect.com/science/article/pii/S0010482524001021) using AutoML to find optimal data augmentation hyperparameters for H&E-stained histopathology.
 Pytorch code is available [here](https://github.com/DIAGNijmegen/pathology-he-autoaugmetation) and TensorFlow one is [here](https://github.com/DIAGNijmegen/pathology-he-auto-augment).

- - **AI assisted Gleason grading "in the wild"** - co-organizer of an interactive workshop at the Computational Pathology Symposium
+- **AI assisted Gleason grading "in the wild"** - co-organizer of an interactive workshop at the Computational Pathology Symposium.

 - **LEOPARD challenge** - co-organizer of a deep learning challenge in histopathology [LEOPARD](https://leopard.grand-challenge.org/).
 The task of this challenge is to predict the time to biochemical recurrence of prostate cancer from histopathology slides.

 ## BLOGS, TUTORIALS & DOCUMENTATION

 - [Organizing a medical imaging challenge in 2020s: practical considerations.](https://grand-challenge.org/blogs/organizing-a-medical-imaging-challenge-in-2020s-practical-considerations/)